valencik/mastersAPSC/documents/thesis/thesis.md

 ![A histogram of all NSR entries published from 1896 to 2014](images/NSR-yearly-histogram.pdf){#fig:nsrhisto}

-The low publication numbers in the first 50 years was a useful property of the dataset.
+The comparatively low publication numbers in the first 50 years was a useful property of the dataset.
 It permitted testing data analysis code on small portions of the data (years pre 1950), before applying the code to the full dataset.
 This was helpful in developing the network analysis code and visualizations, as post 1950 the networks are too large to process quickly.